This article demonstrates how to set up Email-Based Self-Registration for your eLearning platform.

 Step 1: Enabling Self-Registration

-On the page that loads, make sure the enable setting for self-registration is on (open eye).
+2. On the page that loads, make sure that Self-Registration is Enabled.

 Step 2: Configuring the Settings